polterguy/phosphorusfive/README.md

 Phosphorus Five is a web application framework for Mono and ASP.NET.
 Phosphorus is built around an entirely new axiom for system development based upon a new design patter called *"Active Events"*.
-Active Events, and its off spring;
-pf.lambda, a natural consequence of Active Events, opens up an entirely new doorway to architecting your software solutions.
+Active Events, and its off spring, pf.lambda, a natural consequence of Active Events, opens up an entirely new doorway to architecting your software solutions.

-P5 contains a managed Ajax library, allowing you to automatically map up the bridge between the server and the client.
+p5 contains a managed Ajax library, allowing you to automatically map up the bridge between the server and the client.
 It also contains pf.lambda, a *"non-programming language"*, allowing you to orchestrate your applications building blocks together, in an extremely loosely manner.
-In addition, P5 contains Hyperlisp, which is a tree structure file-format, allowing you to easily create pf.lambda execution trees, and combine building blocks together, to form your end software.
+In addition, p5 contains Hyperlisp, which is a tree structure file-format, allowing you to easily create pf.lambda execution trees, and combine building blocks together, to form your end software.

-All these building blocks combined, just so happens to largely solve all of your web application software problems, making all the *"borring"* parts just happen, leaving the fun parts to you.
+All these building blocks combined, just so happens to largely solve all of your web application software problems, making all the *"boring"* parts just happen, leaving the fun parts to you.
 The end result being an extremely Agile software solution, facilitating for interchanging any building block as you maintain, which results in you *"orchestrating"* or *"growing"* your software as a conductor or a gardener, rather than having to do all the nitty stuff yourself by hand.
+In addition it facilitattes for you becoming extremely capable of *"reusing"* your code, at an entirely new level, highly unlikely matched in any other frameworks out there.

 ## Getting started with p5.lambda